-Attorney Michael J. Betts serves as an arbitrator in private arbitrations.
-Mr. Betts is an experienced arbitrator and is on the roster of arbitrators of the American Arbitration Association (AAA) for commercial and consumer cases.
+Michael J. Betts serves as an arbitrator in private arbitrations.
+Mr. Betts is an experienced arbitrator and is on the national roster of arbitrators of the American Arbitration Association (AAA) for commercial and consumer cases.
 Mr. Betts also is on the roster of arbitrators for securities arbitrations administered by Financial Industry Regulatory Authority (FINRA) Dispute Resolution.

-Arbitrations are also favored when parties would like their issue quickly resolved.
-Cases submitted to arbitration are generally concluded in far less time than cases that are litigated.
-This is due to various factors, including the limited scope of motion practice (no right or a very limited right to file motions to dismiss or motions for summary judgment) in arbitration, the restricted scope of discovery and no right, or a very limited right, to judicial/appellate review.
+The arbitration process is also more efficient than litigation because cases submitted to arbitration are generally concluded in far less time than cases that are litigated in court.
+This is due to various factors, including the limited scope of motion practice in arbitration (no right or a very limited right to file motions to dismiss or motions for summary judgment), the limited scope of discovery and very limited rights to judicial/appellate review.
 The extent to which an arbitration award is subject to review is a subject frequently addressed in private arbitration agreements.

 Arbitration appeals to many parties because it provides an opportunity to have disputes resolved in private.
 Documents filed with the court in connection with lawsuits are a matter of public record and trials are generally open to the public and the media.
 In a private arbitration, on the other hand, the parties can agree that the proceeding will be private and that documents and testimony in connection with the process will be maintained in confidence by the parties and the arbitrator(s).